civicrm/civicrm-dev-docs/docs/markdownrules.md

 ```

 This makes it easy to avoid very long lines in markdown code.
 As a rule of
-thumb, **keep your markdown code free of lines longer than 80 characters**
+thumb, keep your markdown code free of lines longer than 80 characters
 where possible.

-Also, please **remove trailing whitespace** from the end of markdown code.

 **Double line breaks** create separate paragraphs: